-The spa — with complimentary steam room and sauna open to all guests — is a close second.
+The spa — with a complimentary steam room and sauna open to all guests — is a close second.

 Each room has French doors that lead to private terraces and balconies, fine linens and toiletries, complimentary bicycles, WiFi, turndown treats, and Apple TV.
 If you're staying in a suite, 24-hour butler service is included.

 Fees and Extra Costs You Should Know About

 How to Get a Deal